 Where other curricula falls short:

-- Focusing exclusively on teenagers.
+- They focus exclusively on teenagers.
 Yes!
 Teenagers need human sexuality education.
-And the topic should be offered as lifespan education.
-We do not expect children to pick up a college level book and read it cover to cover.
-We nurture their love of reading from board books to high school literature classes and hope that they will continue to read for learning and enjoyment through adulthood.
-Why then do we expect people to have safe consencial sexual relationships without any, or very brief at best, sexuality eductation?
+And all people need to have access to information about sexuality across their entire lives.
+In school, we don’t expect children to pick up a college level book and read it cover to cover.
+Rather, we nurture their love of reading from board books up to high school literature classes and hope that they will continue to read for learning and enjoyment through adulthood.
+Why, then, do we expect people to have safe consensual sexual relationships without any—or very brief at best—sexuality eductation?

-- Not inclusive.
+- They’re not inclusive.
 LGBTQ+ identities are either left out entirely or are relegated to identity-specific units rather than being interwoven throughout all content areas.
 These methods help reinforce heteronormativity, rather than inclusion and acceptance across the spectrum.

-- Not trauma-informed Teaching topics such as sexual violence without being trauma-informed has the potential to actively harm and re-harm participants.
+- They’re not trauma-informed.
+Teaching topics such as sexual violence without being trauma-informed has the potential to actively harm and re-harm participants.
 Because there is such an emotional component tied to sexuality, there is also an emotional component tied to teaching about it.
 It seems like such a simple concept, and yet it is not always accounted for in other curricula.

-- Facilitators lacking information.
-Which prompts them to provide incorrect or outdated information to students.
+- Their facilitators lack information.
+This prompts them to provide incorrect or outdated information to students.